 Traditionally nuts, dried fruits, and muesli bars should not be missing from any hiker’s stock.
 Unless it is too hot dark chocolate makes for a great snack, as it doesn’t only contain sugar but also caffeine and flavonoids, which have even more positive effects on your health.
 Candy and sugared condensed milk help for a quick energy boost.

-Transport your dry snacks in a watertight container to keep moisture from creeping in.
+Transport your dry snacks in a to keep moisture from creeping in.
 The container can also double up as cup and bowl.
 Just make sure you dry it properly before putting your snacks back in.

 On the savory side, canned fish and paté are easy to transport and usually make max. two servings.